yusuf-s-ahmed/yusuf-s-ahmed/README.md

 - Research Analyst at a student-led organisation and Student Ambassador at City, University of London.

-- Software Developer Intern at an AI deep-tech company based in the US.

 - Coding Teaching Assistant for an educational, community interest company.

 <h4 align="left">Open-Source Projects</h4>